hsorby/libcellnl/docs/source/roadmap.rst

 David Nickerson, 9 June 2014

-Contributions from Alan Garny, Jonathan Cooper, Mike Cooling, Tommy Yu, Hugh Sorby and the CellML Community but no time yet for full consensus.
+Contributions from Alan Garny, Jonathan Cooper, Mike Cooling, Tommy Yu, Hugh Sorby, Randall Britten and the CellML Community but no time yet for full consensus.

 These requirements and milestones are derived from the `CellML API May 2014 Requirements <https://docs.google.com/document/d/1qMpltGGk19RgFAgkgnG8xZVKyI0Q-ZatcxV7VB_ccKc/edit>`_ collected from the CellML community, with input from the primary target users (application